ON A SCALE OF 1–10

 Hopefully it will have the opposite effect, enhancing awareness, which would add sprinkles to the icing, but I’ve tried to not let that influence my mission: To share my dime’s worth of wisdom acquired honestly in the service of bolstering the spirits of the half million people living in chronic pain.
 To entertain, provide clarity and open a window into our collective experience.
 And to get through the day, in spite of The Pain.

 This book is a work in progress; throughout the book, you’ll be invited to post your input on various topics at the website https://www.onascaleof1–10.com.
 As readers share comments, the book will expand, making this more of a group project.
 So consider yourself a “contributing editor.”
 There is also a complimentary downloadable journal where you can complete the exercises offered in the book.
-The books stands on it own, with or without the journal or posting on the website, but the more and varied vantage point, the better understand all of will have when it comes to living with chronic pain.
+The books stands on it own, with or without the journal or posting on the website, but the more and varied vantage point, the better understanding all of will have when it comes to living with chronic pain.

 TABLE OF CONTENTS